liferay/liferay-docs/discover/deployment/articles-dxp/09-liferay-connected-services/01-lcs-preconfiguration.markdown

 Also,
 [the last section](https://customer.liferay.com/documentation/7.0/deploy/-/official_documentation/deployment/lcs-preconfiguration#upgrading-the-lcs-client-app)
 in this guide shows you how to upgrade the LCS client app once your server is registered and activated with LCS.
-You must do this upgrade whenever Liferay releases a new version of the app.
+We highly recommend that you upgrade the app whenever Liferay releases a new version of it.

 +$$$